Polymer/old-docs-site/app/1.0/docs/devguide/data-binding.md

 In this case, the span's `textContent` property is bound to the return value of `_formatName`, which is recalculated whenever `first` or `last` changes.

-**Computed bindings are one way.** A computed binding is always one-way, host-to-target.
+**Computed bindings are one-way.** A computed binding is always one-way, host-to-target.
 {.alert .alert-info}

 #### Dependencies of computed bindings {#computed-binding-dependencies}